Portneuf River Maps

 9What sort of boat/tube do I need to float?

 Download the map for watercraft recommendations for each float section.
-Kayaks and canoes are feasible in all float sections, and tubes are recommended from Edson Fichter down to Centennial and Rainey Parks.
+Kayaks, canoes and paddleboards are feasible in all float sections, while tubes are most appropriate from Edson Fichter down to Centennial and Rainey Parks.

 10Do I need an Idaho Invasive Species Fund sticker to take my watercraft on the river?